 - Select the OS and Version you used for the nodes

-- If you require distributed storage, select GlusterFS
+- If distributed storage is required, select GlusterFS

 - If you have selected multiple storage types, select the default storage class.

-By default, as a security precaution, nodes need to be approved before it is allowed to join a cluster.
-Auto Approval of nodes is available and this can help streamline the cluster provisioning and expansion workflows.
+By default, as a security precaution, nodes need to be approved before joining a cluster.
+Auto Approval of nodes is available, and this can help streamline the cluster provisioning and expansion workflows.

 - Enable "Approve Nodes Automatically" if you do not require an approval gate for nodes to join the cluster

-- Select Multi Master if you need a highly available k8s master configuration
+- Select High Availability (Multi Master) if a highly available k8s master configuration is required

-- Select Dedicated Master if want the k8s masters to be tainted to not allow workload pods
+- Select Dedicated Master if k8s masters to be tainted not to allow workload pods

 Select "Enable Proxy" if the infrastructure being used to provision the cluster is behind a forward proxy.